Posted: 31 July 2015. Updated: 7 April 2017

 The research is clear – the best way to protect lions is in the wild – and that means stopping the hunters.

 The US is the world’s largest importer of lion trophies and African lion parts and therefore plays a huge role in the destruction of the world’s wild lion populations.
-There is overwhelming support for the US government to take action to protect lions from hunting and in December 2015 the species was given endangered status, which ADI and our supporters had pushed for and will hopefully lead to a ban on lion trophy imports.
-ADI has urged the USFWS to consider the particularly US contribution of trophy hunting upon wild populations.
+In December 2015, lions were given endangered status in the US (which ADI and our supporters pushed for); however, the US Is now considering massive cuts to its Environmental Protection Agency and Endangered Species Act, including bills to abolish them.
+Another bill was just signed into law (HJRes69), which reversed federal rules protecting wildlife on national refuges in Alaska against horrific hunting practices common there, such as trapping, snaring, shooting from aircraft, and killing hibernating bears, and wolves and their young in their dens.
+ADI has urged USFWS to consider the particularly US contribution of trophy hunting upon wild populations.
 The evidence shows trophy hunting’s claimed benefits are inflated, bear little connection to actual conservation, and don’t come close to those derived through non-consumptive tourism, which provides local communities lasting economic benefit and incentives conservation.

 Together we can help lions like Cecil.
 Please take action today.